 Here is a short video I recorded explaining how to access GMB profile editing tools directly from search

 How can my local business benefit from Google My Business profile?

 So, for those unfamiliar with GMB, it allows you to created your business profile so your local customers can find you online.
-If your business has a physical presence, if you offer a service type business where you visit clients at their location, you can’t afford not to setup your Google My business profile and make sure is well optimized.
+If your business has a physical presence, if you offer a service type business where you visit clients at their location, you can’t afford to set up your Google My Business profile and make sure is well optimized.
 More on how to properly optimize your GMB profile below..

-Google My Business profile is the panel which appears in the right hand side of your screen, if you are on desktop computer, when someone searches by your business name.
+Google My Business profile is the panel that appears on the right-hand side of your screen if you are on a desktop computer when someone searches by your business name.
 It allows you to list important information about your business such as a link to your website, add a contact us button, enable customers to book appointments, leave reviews, ask questions and much more.
 As you can see it can be quite powerful for your local business.

 Fill out the business information correctly

 If you don’t have an account, you must create one, so after clicking sign in, choose Create Account button.
 See image on the left.